timegridio/timegrid/readme.md

 [Read the INSTALLING section](INSTALLING.md)

+## Author

+Timegrid is developed and maintained by [Ariel Vallese](http://alariva.com).

+### Author Notes

+Timegrid was born as a pet project and aimed to solve my own needs as a freelancer.
+Contributions and suggestions are welcome!

 ## Contributing

-To get a dedicated introduction to *timegrid* and joining the development community...
+Just get involved.

 [![Reserve Your Seat](http://i.imgur.com/pgkEz87.png)](https://timegrid.io/dev)

 Or just [jump in our Trello board](https://trello.com/b/VNFqnxhc/timegrid-io-dev)

-## Author

-Timegrid is developed and maintained by [Ariel Vallese](http://alariva.com).

 ## Special Thanks & Credits